zerocompany8091/gtaohelp/README.md

 ## Casino
 You DO NOT need a penthouse at all!
 This is entirely cosmetic for now.
 Just buy a standard membership for $500 at the front desk.
 This gives you 5k chips which you can cash out for a 4.5k profit if you have to.
 I prefer keeping the chips myself.

 Remember to spin the lucky wheel every day and to collect your 1k free chips (visitor bonus) every day.

 As far as games go, this is a f***ing casino.
 You dont win!!!
 Really dont bother untill you have some cash to waste betting.

 Blackjack though (to me) is an exception.
 It is realtively easy to profit from playing.

 Another (claimed online) profit making thing is the horse racing, athough i have not made mich from this.
 Google is your friend.

-Be WARNED though : certain menus allow you to rig the slot machines or cheat in the casino in general.
+Be WARNED : certain menus allow you to rig the slot machines or cheat in the casino in general.
 This is dangerous.
 You may or may not get caught and banned for cheating.
 Think about it... how do you possibly explain cashing in 2 mil chips every hour?
 IDK, maybe if you have a 4 leaf weed clover growing out ur ass you can get away with it once a human day?

 ## Kostatka / Cayo Perico
 When you have the $$ available, this is possibly a great investment!

 Each Cayo run should nett you around $2mil+, but like any of the heist finales do not forget about the the setups and effort that goes into it.

 The above said, it is great and recommended to do the setups and all once or twice for fun but thereafter maybe look into "alternative methods" to skip the setups -wink wink-

 ## Arcade / Casino heist